RichLogan/JustHealth/Documentation/13.0 Review Documentation/13.1 User Documentation/notes.rst

 1.0 Carer to view, create and delete patient notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Click on my patients and select the patient you wish to add a note for.
+1. Click on 'My Patients' and select the patient you wish to add a note for.

 .. image:: /android/mypatientsoptions.png
-   :height: 100px
+   :height: 175px
-   :width: 200 px
+   :width: 350 px
    :scale: 70 %